-Dogs are highly social animals that use a complex language of body postures, facial expressions and vocalizations to communicate with one another.
+Dogs are highly social animals that use a complex combination of body postures, facial expressions, and vocalizations to communicate with one another.
 Tail signals are an integral part of this canine code.

-Some dogs wag more than others.
+- Some dogs wag their tails more than others.
 It varies by breed and individual.
-Of course there is the classic hip-gyrating, tail-twirling, whole-body wag of the prototypical Yellow Lab.
+Of course, there is the classic hip-gyrating, tail-twirling, whole body wag of the typical yellow Labrador.
 Other dogs may be quite restrained and barely wag at all.
-This does not mean they are unfriendly or depressed.
-Dogs with docked tails (i.e. a cosmetically amputated tail as in Rottweilers, Dobermans, Schnauzers, Weimarauners, etc.) still wag their phantom tails but may be at a slight disadvantage to get their point across.
+This does not mean they are unfriendly or depressed; they are just more reserved.

 A relaxed and friendly dog will wag her tail as a cordial greeting that's analogous to a human smile.
 But a wag of the tail does not always indicate friendliness.
 It can also signal dominance, aggression, submission, or uncertainty.
-As in most aspects of canine body language, it's important to read all the cues.
+As is the case with most aspects of canine body language, it's important to read all of the cues together.
 Tail position, body language, and facial expression all play a part in deciphering what a dog is trying to "say."

-Here is what the wag of the dog may be telling you:
+Here are some things that the wag of a dog's tail may be trying telling you:

 Here are two additional tail-related terms: